schwarz-e/schwarz-e.github.io/mbe-simulations.md

 cd build
 ```

+*Note: Always build in a clean directory!
+Ensure that there are no files in `build` using the `ls` command before compiling.*

-Configure the project:
+Once inside the `build` directory, configure the project:

 ```bash
 ccmake -DCMAKE_BUILD_TYPE=Release ..
 ```

-In the ccmake screen, press `c` to configure the Makefile until it gives you the option to press `g` to generate the Makefile.
+In the ccmake screen, you should see the message **EMPTY CACHE**.
+Press `c` configure the Makefile.
+The screen should populate with several flags, beginning with `CMAKE_BUILD_FLAG`, which should be set to `Release`.

+You can toggle advanced mode by pressing `t`.
+Ensure `CMAKE_CXX_FLAGS` is set to `-fopenmp`.
 You may need to configure paths manually for additional functionality (e.g., MKL).

+Press `c` again until it you have the option at the bottom to press `g` to generate the Makefile.

 Once configuration is complete: